brianhigh/computing_bootcamp/R/getting_help.md

 ## Support through Online Forums

-If you have searched (the online documentation and the web in general) and still can't solve your problem, you can request help by posting to an online forum.
+If you have searched [R Seek](http://rseek.org/), the online documentation, and the web in general) and still can't solve your problem, you can request help by posting to an online forum.

 ### Help Forums